sasibhushan3/NwQM_EMNLP/README.md

 # NwQM
-Implementation of the paper NwQM: A neural quality assessment framework for Wikipedia
+Implementation of the paper NwQM: A neural quality assessment framework for Wikipedia, EMNLP 2020

 #### Organization of the folder
 ```